tashakuria/project-1/README.md

 # Indie Mood Board
 ---
-A one-page playlist web app where
+A one-page playlist web app

 ---

 Built with: